 Measuring leverage in banks

-Profits are primarily in the form of net interest income, i.e. the difference the interest income on loans and the interest expense on deposits.
+Profits are primarily in the form of net interest income, i.e. the difference between interest income on loans and interest expenses on deposits.
 There’s a bit more to it than that of course, but that’s the basic picture.

 So the entire business of a bank depends on borrowed deposits.
 The result is that most debt ratios (including the one above) are useless when analysing banks because they make banks look hopelessly over-leveraged.

 What we need is a bank-specific leverage ratio which will help us to make reasonable assumptions about a bank’s underlying capital strength.

 Fortunately, it seems that banking regulators have caught onto this idea as the new Basal III regulations stipulate, for the first time, a minimum leverage ratio for banks.

 This leverage ratio is the ratio between the bank’s capital and its exposure to risk.
 An important ratio has long been the “Tier 1” ratio, which comes in a variety of guises, the strictest of which is Core Tier 1, based on Core Tier 1 capital.